Michael Clarke (cricketer): Personal life

 Clarke was in a relationship with model Lara Bingle until March 2010.
 Clarke and Bingle became engaged in early 2008, and in May 2008, Clarke withdrew from the Australian cricket team's 2008 tour of the West Indies due to the death of Bingle's father.
 The pair never married, and they ended their relationship in March 2010, with Clarke leaving the Australian cricket team's ongoing tour of New Zealand to call off their engagement.

 Clarke married business owner and model Kyly Boldy on 15 May 2012.
 The couple went to school together at Westfield Sports High School in Sydney and have one daughter.
 They announced their separation on 12 February 2020 and said that they had officially separated 5 months earlier.
 In 2020, Clarke dated fashion business owner Pip Edwards, but their relationship ended in early 2021.

-He was very close to former Australian Test opener Phil Hughes, and was distraught at the 25-year-old's unexpected death after being hit in the neck by a short-pitched delivery during a Sheffield Shield match at the SCG in November 2014.
+He was very close to former Australian Test opener Phillip Hughes, and was distraught at the 25-year-old's unexpected death after being hit in the neck by a short-pitched delivery during a Sheffield Shield match at the SCG in November 2014.
 Clarke gave an emotional speech at Hughes's funeral.
 He requested Cricket Australia to retire Hughes's shirt number, 64, which was accepted.

 In 2016, Clarke published an autobiography, My Story.

 In September 2019, Clarke had a skin cancer removed from his forehead.
 He was first diagnosed with skin cancer in 2006 and became an ambassador for the Cancer Council in 2010.

 In January 2023, Clarke and his partner Jade Yarbrough were involved in a public dispute in Noosa.
 The incident, which was caught on camera, appears to show Yarbrough slap Clarke and accuse him of cheating on her.
 Yarbrough's brother-in-law and Today Show host Karl Stefanovic was also involved in the incident.